season1314/WP_Bookly_Mycred_Payment/README.md

 * **`redirect`**: The destination URL after a successful transaction.

 ---

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. file for details.